award

 How Can I Prove Workplace Harassment?

-In cases where a single verbal comment has been made, it may be difficult to prove workplace harassment.
-But, there are certain factors that could help prove your case for workplace harassment against the employer.
+While a single verbal comment may be difficult to prove as harassment, certain factors can help strengthen your case against your employer:

-• When the harassment has severely interfered with your ability to perform your job
+• Impact on Job Performance: Showing that the harassment significantly interfered with your ability to perform your job effectively can support your case.

-How Can a Workplace Harassment Attorney Help Me?
+How Can A Workplace Harassment Attorneys Help You?

 1. Provide legal advice: Our experienced attorneys will explain your legal rights and the different options you have.